JetBrains/teamcity-documentation/topics/perforce.md

 <td>

-Specify the path to the Perforce command-line client, the `p4.exe` file.
+Specify the path to the Perforce command-line client (`p4.exe`).

-This works only on the agent side, for agent-side checkout.
+This works only for the [agent-side checkout](vcs-checkout-mode.md#agent-checkout).
 On the agent side, the value of this parameter could be overridden via the `TEAMCITY_P4_PATH` environment variable, if such a variable is set in `[buildAgent.properties](configure-agent-installation.md)` or comes from [build parameters](configuring-build-parameters.md).

 For the server, the p4 binary should be present in the `PATH` environment variable of the TeamCity server machine, or can be specified via the `teamcity.perforce.customP4Path` [internal property](server-startup-properties.md#TeamCity+Internal+Properties).
 {product="tc"}

-To restore the obsolete behavior and specify a semicolon-separated list of allowed p4 paths, set the `teamcity.perforce.p4PathOnServerWhitelist` [internal property](server-startup-properties.md#TeamCity+Internal+Properties).
+>In the past versions, TeamCity supported a semicolon-separated list of allowed p4 paths.
+To restore this obsolete behavior, you can set the `teamcity.perforce.p4PathOnServerWhitelist` [internal property](server-startup-properties.md#TeamCity+Internal+Properties).
 {product="tc"}

 </td></tr><tr>